 The new regulation encourages the occurrence of some new service providers and the development in Europe of innovative payment manners via mobile phones and via the Internet, with a view to foster the European Union competitiveness at global level.

 Directive EU no. 2366/2015 expands the category of Payment Institutions with new types of players, via provisions that allow access to bank accounts for some external entities which can give customers information regarding the accounts and services to initiate payments.
 These providers will have to observe the same standards in regulation and supervision as the other payment institutions.

 Credit institutions and all the payment services providers will have to increase the security level of online transactions, by including a stricter protocol for customer authentication to make the payment.
-The European Banking Authority (EBA) together with the European Central Bank (ECB) draw up regulatory technical standards regarding customer authentication requirements and secured communications in the context of the provisions of Directive EU no. 2366/2015, materialized in the EU Delegate Regulation no. 389/2018 of the European Commission.
+The European Banking Authority (EBA) has developed the regulatory technical standards regarding customer authentication requirements and secured communications in the context of the provisions of Directive EU no. 2366/2015, materialized in the EU Delegate Regulation no. 389/2018 of the European Commission.

 Credit institutions must also apply the recommendations of the European Central Bank and the Guide issued by the European Banking Authority (EBA) concerning payment security via the Internet, which target payment services providers, just like the authorities that assure the governance of payment Schemes from European Union Member States, by defining a set of minimal common requirements for payment services via the Internet, irrespective of the access device used: card payments, including virtual payments, the execution of credit transfers, credit via the Internet, issuing and amending electronic mandates for direct debiting and the transfer of electronic money between two e-money accounts, via the Internet.

 For the banking sector, the implications of these new European regulations pertain to the reorganization of its operational processes, amending contracts with customers, major developments in IT systems, the implementation of solutions for strong authentication, the implementation of a flexible organizational structure.